Wamphyre/BSD-XFCE/README.md

 Please, use this scripts only in a fresh FreeBSD installation.

 At some point, the script will ask you for username to enable XFCE start exec and other services like automount capabilities.

+## SUPPORT
+Please, open an issue if you need help or want to suggest something.
+I will try my best :)

 ## Authors

 - [@wamphyre](https://github.com/Wamphyre)